Today you're going to learn how to choose wind turbine motors and build a simple and cheap low power wind turbine, entirely homemade from scratch.

 As the wind speed goes up from 4 to 14 mph, the power output increases at a rate close to a cube of the increase in wind speed.
 At wind speed above 14 mph, the power output becomes constant.

 One way to improve and stabilize the output of a wind belt turbine across a broader range of wind speed would be to dynamically increase the tension of the membrane as the wind speed increases.

 picture 10 picture 11

-The Key Advantages of Windbelt over existing micro wind turbine technology is not only the cost but simplicity and also the fact that it is good at taking power from turbulent wind flows, i.e. in a built up domestic setting, and it is also very quiet in operation.
+The key advantages of windbelt over existing micro wind turbine technology are not only the cost but simplicity.
+Also, the fact that it is good at taking power from turbulent wind flows, i.e. in a built-up domestic setting, and it is also very quiet in operation.

 Wind Belt Turbine Usability